rails/docked/README.md

 rails-server
 ```

 That's it!
-You're running Rails with your weblog on `http://localhost:3000/posts`.
+You're running Rails on `http://localhost:3000/posts`.

-If you're starting a new app using jsbundling-rails, you can run `rails-dev` instead of `rails-server`.